-The first blog of 2019.
-Over the next series of blogs I want to concentrate on elements of music and songwriting that hopefully have some relevance to this page and beyond.
+This is the first blog of 2019 and over the next series of blogs I want to concentrate on elements of music and songwriting that hopefully have some relevance to this page and beyond.
 I really enjoy writing these blogs but I don’t do it enough.
 So this year I will try to have more discipline and get to write a blog once a week or at least twice a month.
 This is challenge number one six three.

 Why Wildlife – A personal story.

 I wouldn’t be your typical environmentalist.
 I wouldn’t be your typical vegetarian for that matter either.
 I became or chose to become a vegetarian almost 10 years ago now and for reasons that we’re personal to me.
 It wasn’t planned.
 It just happened.
 If I’m honest though I felt it was coming.
 A profound moment that I had whilst sitting in a car in Donegal town (Ireland) waiting for Jeff (my manager), who was buying burgers for a bungalow barbecue we were planning to have that day by the coast (I brought the refreshments).